-Colonel Denis Moriarty O'Callaghan was the youngest son of Mr Robert O'Callaghan LLD of The Rectory, Holton, Suffolk.
+Colonel Denis Moriarty O'Callaghan was the youngest son of Mr Robert Charles O'Callaghan LLD of The Rectory, Holton, Suffolk and Bridget Moriarty.
 He was educated at Queen's College, Cork and at the Carmichael School Dublin, where he took the LRCSI in 1884 and the LKQCP in 1885.

 He entered the service on 28 July 1886; rose to the rank of Colonel on 1 March 1915, and retired on 11 December 1918.
 He served with the Ashanti Expedition of 1895–1896 receiving the Star; with the Nile Expedition of 1898 being present at the Battle of Khartoum, was mentioned in dispatches (London Gazette 30 September 1898) and received the Egyptian Medal with Clasp.

 The London Gazette of 30 September 1898 contains the despatch of Sir Herbert Kitchener, Sirdar of the Egyptian Army, describing the operations in the Sudan of the troops under his command, culminating in the battle at Omdurman on 2 September.
 Sir Francis Grenfell, the General Officer in Command of the forces in Egypt, in forwarding the despatch, acknowledges the services among others, of Surgeon General Henry Skey Muir MD Principal Medical Officer in Egypt.
 Sir Herbert Kitchener, after relating the nature of the service undertaken by the troops, goes on to say: